PUB5005 Publishing and Production Management

 - provide evidence of the ability to prepare a publishing schedule;

-- demonstrate knowledge of current strategies that are used to market and promote books and provide evidence of the ability to prepare a basic marketing/book promotion plan.
+- demonstrate knowledge of current strategies that are used to market and promote print and electronic books and provide evidence of the ability to prepare a basic marketing/book promotion plan.

 |1.||The processes involved in evaluating and commissioning a book for publication||5.00|